-In the next scene, it looks like we’re in a cave, on the ground there is a yin-yang symbol which merges, representing the lines between good and bad dissolving.
+In the next scene, it looks like we’re in a cave.
+On the ground, there is a yin-yang symbol that merges, representing the lines between good and bad dissolving.
 A girl with a white flag is charging a line of tanks.
 The girl is named Sun-Sue, “Opposing courageously those who would enslave her.”
-She has several tattoos on her face, a heart on one cheek, an anti-toxicity symbol on the other and what look like Japan on her forehead.
+She has several tattoos on her face, a heart on one cheek, an anti-toxicity symbol on the other, and what looks like Japan on her forehead.
 A skeleton hand is placed on her shoulder, and she turns around to face Skullduggery.
-In his shadow, she begins to worry and second guess her actions.
+In his shadow, she begins to worry and second-guess her actions.

 Again we see Jesus, who has had his eyes closed, or been asleep this whole time.
 The flame in his heart continues to grow as his boat travels.
 Back to Draco and Ludovic, the boy tries to fight off the sorcerer’s influence while Draco traumatizes him, showing how the powers that be try to keep the masses in line.
 Jesus’s boat is then seen, breaking from the 7th spiritual dimension to our world.
 Jesus’s boat is seen floating through a glacier cave, which looks like possibly both a heart and, or a brain.
 In this shot, his whole being is engulfed in flame, and a halo can be seen around his head.
 The cave begins to crumble around him.

 We cut back to the masked dancer, for just a moment, who is now wearing a Kali mask.
 Next, we see fish jumping out of the water to land at Jesus’s feet inside the boat.
 This represents the souls that would be saved by Jesus.